luizbgomide/sovereign/index.md

 #### 2024-08-13
 - Clean up the time keeping + wandering encounter text
+- Hide alignment philosophy links in the text.
+They were too technical to be explicitly called out.

 #### 2024-08-12
 - Initial sections for the game master guide